imagej/imagej.github.io/pages/LSM_Toolbox.md

 In Fiji, corresponding commands are:

+  - {% include bc content="File | Import | Show LSMToolbox" %} which
-  - which displays the toolbox, from which all commands can be called;
+    displays the toolbox, from which all commands can be called;
+  - {% include bc content="Help | About Plugins | LSMToolbox..." %}

-  - which displays information about the plugin.
+    which displays information about the plugin.

 For more info see [LSM ToolBox documentation on ImageJ documentation Wiki](http://imagejdocu.tudor.lu/doku.php?id=plugin:inputoutput:lsmtoolbox:start).